Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ML.ComputeIdleShutdown.md

 Machine Learning uses compute instances as a training or inference compute for development and testing.
 It's similar to a virtual machine on the cloud.

-To avoid getting charged for a compute instance that is switched on but inactive, you can configure when to shut down your compute instance due to inactivity.
+To avoid getting charged for a compute instance that is switched on but not being actively used, you can configure when to automatically shut down compute instances due to inactivity.

 ## RECOMMENDATION